Planning for Re-opening

 Extra-curricular activities will be postponed until further notice.
 This includes all afterschool sports, clubs, and work sessions.
 School sports may resume after recommendation to do so from the Minister of Education is presented to the Board of Education and Chief & Council.

 One of the focuses of this plan is to limit the interactions of large groups of students.
 Students in the classrooms setting should be limited and not interacting with other classes of students.
 In the case of transmission, we need to monitor or trace contact among staff and students.

-All staff, students in grades 4-12, and parents/guardians will be required to wear masks provided upon entry to the schools.
+All staff, students, and parents/guardians will be required to wear masks provided upon entry to the schools.
 These reusable masks will be cleaned and sanitized daily.
 This will be on an ongoing basis until further notice.
-All students who ride the bus will be required to wear masks.
-FRBOE has purchased reusable masks for the students that will be collected and washed at the end of each day.
-All staff and students will be required to use hand sanitizer when entering and exiting the schools.

 School Plans – Charles Sinclair School